ekinhbayar/hacktoberfest-gallery/README.md

 # [October '22 Gallery](https://ekinhbayar.github.io/hacktoberfest-gallery/)
 Add any kind of artwork to this repository, the only rule is that it needs to be from October 2022.
 Go wild!

+## Contributing
-Create a PR against issue [#1](https://github.com/ekinhbayar/hacktoberfest-gallery/issues/1) by first forking this repository and submitting a pull request of your entries from your own GitHub account.
-Please target the `master` branch for your pull request.
+Create a PR against issue [#1](https://github.com/ekinhbayar/hacktoberfest-gallery/issues/1) by first forking this repository and submitting a pull request of your entries from your own GitHub account, targeting the `master` branch.

-#### Adding a new album to gallery
+#### Add a new album to gallery
 1. Go to the gallery folder of the forked repo.
 2. Click on Create a new file button.
 3. Type @yourGitHubUsername/.gitkeep in the input box.